nadoo/conflag/README.md

 # format:
 #KEY=VALUE,
-# just use the command line flag name as the key name
+# just use the command line flag name as key name

 # your name
 name=Jason